openhive-network/haf_api_node/README.md

 # Using docker compose to run the HAF

----

-Files used in the process:

-- haf_base.yaml *(haf instance)*
-- backend.yaml *(backend application: pgadmin, phgero to preview and manage the database)*
-- app.yaml *(example of application: postgrest and swagger)*

-and environment files:

-- .env.dev *(for the developer stage)*
-- .env.prod *(for the production stage)*

-The environment files specify the versions of images and ports used by applications, as well as the network definition, which vary depending on the version of the environment being run.

-This example deployment assumes that the haf-datadir local subdirecory can be directly used as a HAF instance data directory, by specifying the actual path in its environment file.

-As usual, if you want to perform a replay, you have to put a block_log file into the `haf-datadir/blockchain` directroy and specify the --replay option an a hived startup option (see ARGUMENTS variable definition in the example env files).

 # System Requirements

 We assume the base system will be running Ubuntu 22.04 (jammy).
 Everything will likely work with later versions